LaunchKC enters partnership with Keystone Labs

 “This is the sweet spot of our mission,” says Daveyon Ross, Board Chair for Keystone.
 “Today innovation is no longer locked up in narrow industry silos.
 For entrepreneurs to succeed, they need to be plugged into an entire ecosystem, and at Keystone, that’s precisely what we’ve built.”

-Keystone Labs will provide an array of operational functions to LaunchKC, including the planning, development and execution all educational programming; office space and real estate to the participating companies; program management staff; and development of the business models between participating companies and industry.
+Keystone Labs will provide an array of operational functions to LaunchKC, including the planning, development, and execution of all educational programming; office space and real estate to the participating companies; program management staff; and development of the business models between participating companies and industry.

 “As we continue to recover from the impact of the pandemic, LaunchKC is one of our most important programs for our entrepreneurial community,” says T’Risa McCord, Interim President and CEO of EDCKC.
 “History has shown us that innovation is sometimes sparked by challenge.”